Do you want to be part of a group that is making a positive impact in our community today, tomorrow and forever?

 - Give your $100 check to a trusted friend who is attending the meeting.

-- Mail your $100 check before the meeting or within three (3) days after the meeting to the OCCF
+- Mail your $100 check before the meeting to the OCF

 - Absent members cannot vote by proxy